 - Transfer Credit Application Forms

 - Student Conduct Incident Report

 - Request for Grade of "Incomplete" Form

 - Course Withdrawal Form

 - Program Withdrawal Form

 - Leave of Absence Request Form

-- Application to Graduate Form

 - Transcript Request Form

-9.10.1 Request for Grade of "Incomplete"
+9.16.1.
+Request for Grade of "Incomplete"

-As noted in section 8.3 of this Calendar, in exceptional situations, students may request permission to submit course work after the end of a course.
-Such requests are made by completing a Request for Grade of "Incomplete" Form.
-Note that requests for an incomplete grade must either have been preauthorized as part of an approved academic accommodation plan or must be approved by the course instructor and the program head.
+As noted in section 8.3 of this Academic Calendar, in exceptional situations, students may request permission to submit course work after the end of a course.
+Such requests are made by completing a

+Request for Grade of "Incomplete" Form.
+Note that an incomplete grade must either have been preapproved by the Accessibility and Academic Accommodations Office or must be approved by the course instructor.

+The Request for Grade of "Incomplete" Form is required when students do not have a pre-approved accommodations plan by the Accessibility and Academic Accommodations Office.
 Requests for a grade of "incomplete" must be received by the Registrar no later than the last day of the course.
 The Request for Grade of "Incomplete" form will specify a date agreed by the student and the instructor by which the required course work must be completed.
 If the course work is not completed by this date, the "I" grade will be replaced by the grade earned without that assignment.

-For students who do not have an approved academic accommodation plan, the procedure to apply for an incomplete grade is as follows:
+For students who do not have a pre-approved academic accommodation plan, the procedure to apply for an incomplete grade is as follows:

-- 1) Student obtains a Request for Grade of "Incomplete" Form from student services or is given access to it online. - 2) Student completes "Section A" and emails the form to the professor. - 3) The professor completes "Section B" and emails to the dean. - 4) The dean approves by signing and emails to the registrar.
+- 1. Student obtains a Request for Grade of "Incomplete" Form from student services or is given access to it online.
+Students can also reach out to the Registrar's Office via AskYU. - 2.
+Student completes "Section A" and emails the form to the course instructor. - 3.
+The instructor completes "Section B," signs the form, and submits the completed form the Registrar's Office via AskYU.